Spectral sequences in smooth generalized cohomology: Applications to differential cohomology theories

 Since the filtration is given by the {\v C}ech-type filtration on $M$, we see that this quotient contains elements which have nontrivial data on all open sets, intersections, and higher intersections.
 For the degrees $q<0$, the filtration quotients

 have trivial data below $p$-intersections.

 In fact, it is not too surprising that this occurs.
-There is a geometric model for reduced $\widehat{K}^0$ which is given by the moduli stack $\BB U_{\rm conn}$ of unitary bundles vector bundles, equipped with connection.
-Let ${\rm Vect}_\nabla$ be the moduli stack of vector bundles with connections.
-It was shown in \cite{BNV} that there is an isomorphism given by the cycle map
+There is a geometric model for reduced $\widehat{K}^0$ which is given by the moduli stack $\coprod_{n\in \NN}\BB U(n)_{\rm conn}$ of unitary bundles vector bundles, equipped with Hermetian connection.
+More precisely, let ${\rm Vect}_\nabla$ be the moduli stack of complex Hermetian vector bundles with Hermetian connections.
+It was shown in \cite{BNV} that, after taking the Grothendieck group completion, there is a surjection given by the cycle map

 which, in our construction, is equivalent to